xuefeng7/HiTaxi/README.md

 In this project, We aim not only to suggest taxi drivers with high taxi demanding regions in real-time, but also to uncover some insightful taxi demanding patterns given NYC's extraordinarily high density.

 ### Fun Fact
-* The super popluar regions in NYC according to 200,000 check-ins form FourSquare
+* The super popluar regions in NYC according to 200,000 check-ins from FourSquare

   <img src="https://github.com/xuefeng7/HiTaxi/blob/master/figure/super_popular_venus_NYC.png" width="360">